-Unit means one of the 26 geographical areas in the State of Alaska known as Game Management Units, or GMU, and collectively listed in this section as Units.
+Unit and Subunit means one of the geographical areas in the State of Alaska known as Game Management Units, or GMUs, as defined in the codified Alaska Department of Fish and Game regulations found in Title 5 of the Alaska Administrative Code and collectively listed in this part as Units or Subunits.

-Wildlife means any hare (rabbit), ptarmigan, grouse, ungulate, bear, furbearer, or unclassified species and includes any part, product, egg, or offspring thereof, or carcass or part thereof.
+Wildlife means any hare, ptarmigan, grouse, ungulate, bear, furbearer, or unclassified species and includes any part, product, egg, or offspring thereof, or carcass or part thereof.

 (b) Taking fish, wildlife, or shellfish for subsistence uses by a prohibited method is a violation of this part.
 Seasons are closed unless opened by Federal regulation.
 Hunting, trapping, or fishing during a closed season or in an area closed by this part is prohibited.
 You may not take for subsistence fish, wildlife, or shellfish outside established Unit or Area seasons, or in excess of the established Unit or Area harvest limits, unless otherwise provided for by the Board.
-You may take fish, wildlife, or shellfish under State regulations on public lands, except as otherwise .26 through .28. restricted at §§ Unit/Area-specific restrictions or allowances for subsistence taking of fish, wildlife, or shellfish are identified at §§ .26 through .28.
+You may take fish, wildlife, or shellfish under State regulations on public lands, except as otherwise restricted at §§.26 through .28.
+Unit/Area-specific restrictions or allowances for subsistence taking of fish, wildlife, or shellfish are identified .26 through at §§ .28.